 - Instead of buying pumpkins at pumpkin patches, save your money and go to your nearest supermarket.
 You'll save at least 50% buying from a supermarket.

-- Either don't give out sweets at all, or decide you will only give out sweets until a certain time.
-Only open one bag of sweets at a time, so you can return the excess if you have any.
-There's no law that states you have to be available to hand out sweets until 10pm.
+- Either don't give out candy at all, or decide you will only give out candy until a certain time.
+Only open one bag of candy at a time, so you can return the excess if you have any.
+There's no law that states you have to be available to hand out candy until 10pm.

 - Finally, just enjoy yourself.
 Take tons of pictures and remember that it's not always about money.
 Memories are worth a bit of extravagance from time to time.